Crate Training a Dog With Separation Anxiety – 11 Crucial Tips

 Likewise, if there’s more than one person in the house, make sure everyone takes a turn doing training.
 If only one person does it, then the dog will think that it’s only okay if that person leaves but will panic every time another family member walks out the door.

-10. Consider Calling In Outside Help
+11. Consider Calling in Outside Help

 If you absolutely have to leave your dog home alone for hours at a time, it may be worthwhile to hire a dog walker or look into a doggy daycare service.
+You may also need the services of a professional dog trainer if your dog’s problem seems to not be resolving.

 That way, your dog will get much-needed interaction and exercise, and they won’t feel like they’re being abandoned every time you walk out the door.